OHIO AUCTIONEERS ASSOCIATION

 a.
 Performs all duties incident to the office of the CEO of the OAA;

 b.
-Assigns duties to Officers, Directors, Employees, Agents or Contractors of the OAA whose duties are not otherwise defined;
+Assigns duties to Officers, Directors, Employees, Agents or Contractors of the OAA whose duties are

 c.
 Presides at all Membership Meetings;

 g.
 Appoints a Chair for each Committee, who conducts their committee meetings and reports to the BoD.

 h.
 Make no motion or offer neither amendment at any membership meeting, nor vote at any time, except